-Neurodivergence is at the core of creativity.
+Neurodivergence is at the core of creativity (slides, in-depth webinar).
 Striving to be popular is incompatible with being creative.
 This is either the truth… or it is a case of autistic black and white thinking.

 Neurodivergent people and teams: